Concordium/concordium.github.io/source/shared/net/resources/glossary.rst

 Cool-down period
 ================

-A period of time during which transactions are frozen.
+A period of time during which a transaction is frozen.
 Examples of when cool-down periods apply include removing a baker and updating stake.
-(Is a cool-down period always two epochs?)
+The length of a cool-down period varies between transactions.

 .. _glossary-credential: